seamusdemora/PiFormulae/Bluetooth-AudioForBookwormLite.md

 ## Bluetooth Audio on Ras Pi *Lite* (Yes, It Can Be Done)

-##### *See the [Summary](#summary) if you don't need all the verbiage!*
+##### NOTE: *Skip all of the BS, and go to the [Summary](#summary) if you don't need all the verbiage!*

 Any of you that have followed my misadventures on [Stack Exchange](https://raspberrypi.stackexchange.com/users/83790/seamus?tab=profile) will know that I have struggled [off-and-on for **years**](https://raspberrypi.stackexchange.com/questions/116819/bluetooth-blues-redux) trying to get my Raspberry Pi OS 'Lite' to play audio over Bluetooth.
 This frustration came to a head recently during a [dialog with the RPi staff on GitHub](https://github.com/RPi-Distro/repo/issues/369).
-This was (and is) one of the worst cases of ***corporate irresponsibility*** I have ever seen!
-Yes, I got more than a little fed up with the nonsense from *some of* the Raspberry Pi maintainers.
+This was (and is) a simple case of ***corporate irresponsibility***!
+I got more than a little fed up with the nonsense from *some of* the Raspberry Pi maintainers.
 It wasn't an abusive exchange - but it was *pointed*.
 Pointed enough that I was "banned" from their GitHub site - apparently *"for life"*.
 Wow!...
 This is one thin-skinned bunch of assholes!

-Imagine you have a profitable business selling Raspberry Pi hardware.
-You know that part and parcel of that business is producing and maintaining a certain amount of **software**.
-But then you allow some of your employees to dictate terms to users/customers - not a good recipe for business success I am told.
-To close this [*brouhaha*](https://dictionary.cambridge.org/dictionary/english/brouhaha) I'm sick and tired of the asses who refuse to support their own software product because they deem it to be *niche*.
+And Raspberry Pi is not like other *open-source* projects - this organization makes a tidy profit from the sale of devices, and support to their industrial customer base.
+I feel they have an obligation to support the items they sell!
+Imagine that you have a profitable business selling Raspberry Pi hardware.
+You *should realize* that part and parcel of that business is producing and maintaining a certain amount of **software**.
+But then you allow some of your employees to *lord it over* users/customers.
+Their attitude is _**all wrong!**_ Unlike many other *open source* projects, **_Raspberry Pi provides nothing for free_**!!!
+To close this [*brouhaha*](https://dictionary.cambridge.org/dictionary/english/brouhaha) I'm sick and tired of _arses_ who refuse to support their own software product because they deem it to be *niche*. \<END OF RANT\>

 ...
 So a bit of time has passed since that episode.
 As I reported a few days afterwards (in an earlier revision of this recipe), I managed to get `pipewire`,  `wireplumber` (and assorted other dependencies) working! ***Yes!*** I was actually able to play music on an old 'JBL Flip5' BT speaker ***through my Raspberry Pi "Lite" system***.

-Most recently, I have now managed to extend this success with Bluetooth:
+More recently, I have managed to extend this success with Bluetooth:

-* I've done a *fresh installation* of the latest RPi OS Lite (July 4, 2024) 'bookworm' on my RPi 3A
+* I've done a *fresh installation* of the latest RPi OS Lite (July 4, 2024) 'bookworm' on my **RPi 3A+**
-* I've gotten Bluetooth audio working on a Pi Zero 2W 'bookworm' using [`bluez-alsa`](https://github.com/Arkq/bluez-alsa)
+* I've gotten Bluetooth audio working on a **RPi Zero 2W** 'bookworm' using [`bluez-alsa`](https://github.com/Arkq/bluez-alsa)

-I'll cover both of these ([`pipewire`](#install-and-configure-pipewire-under-bookworm-lite) and [`bluez-alsa`](#build-and-configure-bluez-alsa-under-bookworm-lite)) in the sequel.
+I'll cover both of these ([`pipewire`](#install-and-configure-pipewire-under-bookworm-lite) and [`bluez-alsa`](#build-and-configure-bluez-alsa-under-bookworm-lite)) in the sequel below.

+## SUMMARY:
-## SUMMARY: *(see [DETAILS](#details) for more information)*
+##### NOTE: *(see [DETAILS](#all-the-details) for more information)*

 For those of you who want to get right down to business, following is a SUMMARY of the DETAILED procedures that follow: